 As an instructor, you may feel somewhat ill at ease with addressing these documents, but TeachingAmericanHistory.org offers plenty of support so that you can feel empowered to provide your students with the resources they need to develop informed opinions and grow into thoughtful, engaged citizens.

-Register for our Religious Freedom Seminar in July to immerse yourself in this subject or request the 2-Volume Core Documents for adaptation in your classroom.
+Register for our Religious Freedom Seminar in July to immerse yourself in this subject or download the 25 Core Documents in American History and Politics for adaptation in your classroom.
 You can also find more resources on Politics and Religion in America at https://religioninamerica.org/.

 SYNOPSIS: Using primary documents in your American History classroom lesson plans can help you break through the buzz of fake news and introduce challenging conversations at the heart of politics and religion.